Hi-Angel/notes-backup/emacs.md

 By default <kbd>C-e</kbd> is used as a prefix for emacspeak commands, and then </kbd>C-e C-e</kbd> executes "goto end of line".

+## Misc

+* Speech rate: change `espeak-default-speech-rate`.
+Important: it has to be set before emacspeak is started, otherwise it won't have any effect.
+* Speak a forward word: `C-e w`

 # SMIE

 ## TODO questions: